Hydra-Designs/project-hydra-meshtastic-pcb/README.md

 ## License
 [GPL v3](https://choosealicense.com/licenses/gpl-3.0/)

-[Meshtastic](https://meshtastic.org/)® is a registered trademark of Geeksville Industries LLC.
+[Meshtastic](https://meshtastic.org/)® is a registered trademark of Meshtastic LLC.
 Meshtastic software components are released under various licenses, see github for details.
 No warranty is provided - use at your own risk.